Movatterモバイル変換

 Mid-season

-Two drivers will miss the Berlin E-Prix double-header because of a calendar clash with theFIA World Endurance Championship's6 Hours of São Paulo.
-Nissan'sNorman Nato will be replaced by the team's reserve driverSérgio Sette Câmara, while Mahindra'sNyck de Vries will be replaced by2022 Formula 2 championFelipe Drugovich.[23][26]
+Two drivers missed the Berlin E-Prix double-header because of a calendar clash with theFIA World Endurance Championship's6 Hours of São Paulo.
+Nissan'sNorman Nato was replaced by the team's reserve driverSérgio Sette Câmara, while Mahindra'sNyck de Vries was replaced by 2022 Formula 2 championFelipe Drugovich.[23][26]

 Calendar

-The following ePrix are contracted to form the 2024–25 Formula E World Championship:
+The following ePrix took place in the 2024–25 Formula E World Championship:

 RoundE-PrixCountryCircuitDate